-Even if a document satisfies all the requirements for the attorney-client privilege or work product protection, that privilege/protection may nevertheless be lost through waiver.
+Even if a document satisfies all the requirements for the attorney-client privilege or work-product protection, that privilege/protection may nevertheless be lost through waiver.
 Typically, a party's disclosure of a privileged document to third parties who do not share a confidential relationship with the disclosing party (i.e., the third parties are not agents or representatives of the disclosing party or its legal counsel) constitutes waiver.
-Similarly, disclosure of work product to an adversary or to another party in a manner that materially increases the likelihood of disclosure to an adversary typically results in loss of the work product protection.
-Furthermore, under the common law, disclosure of a privileged communication to a third party typically
+Similarly, disclosure of work product to an adversary or to another party in a manner that materially increases the likelihood of disclosure to an adversary typically results in loss of the work-product protection.
+Furthermore, under the common law, disclosure of a privileged communication to a third party may waive the privilege with respect to the communication itself, and also with respect to other privileged communications on the same subject matter which fairness requires must be revealed ("subject matter waiver").31